decentraland/adr/content/ADR-258-trigger-areas.md

   - `rotation`: The rotation of the entity that triggered the trigger
   - `scale`: The scale of the entity that triggered the trigger

+### Ensure detection

+There's a possible scenario where an entity may be moving so fast that it crosses through a trigger area without spending a frame within the trigger area.
+We should detect when this is the case and activate a trigger event in this scenario too.

+We can make reasonable asssumptions to cover this scenario only if the moving object is moving via a Tween.
+If the moving object is being moved by a system in the scene frame by frame, we can't easily infer from the engine that a smooth movement is taking place.
+For those cases, the engine only knows of distinct positions on each frame, and we should evaluate triggers frame by frame.

 ### Code helpers